 - Upon entering the high school, ninth graders are given one full marking period of Writing Lab..
 This course is part of their regular English course experience and teaches them how to compose a research paper (using the MLA format), as well as the mechanics of the “writing process.”
 Both of these skills will be extremely helpful to students, both in future English classes and in all other content area courses, which require research and writing.
 To ensure optimal learning, classes in Writing Lab are half the average size guaranteeing a favorable student to teacher ratio.

-For those students looking ahead to their college experience, we offer two highly challenging courses AP Prep 11 and AP (Advanced Placement) English 12.
+- For those students looking ahead to their college experience, we offer two highly challenging courses AP English 11 Language and Composition and AP English 12 Literature and Composition.
 Students who complete these two courses will be well prepared to take the AP English exam, which potentially allows them credit towards their college English requirements.
 Enrollment in these courses is limited to those students who excel in their English courses during their Freshmen/Sophomore years and receive the recommendation of their English teachers.

-Students of all abilities and interests have been considered in the design of English courses at the high school.
+- Students of all abilities and interests have been considered in the design of English courses at the high school.
 We provide a sequenced offering of courses ranging from those students who will most likely enter the work force upon graduation to students who aspire to the most prestigious universities in the nation.
-Students may choose from the following array at each of the four high school grade levels: College Prep English (B), College Prep English (A), Honors English, AP Prep English (grade 11 only), and Advanced Placement English (grade 12 only).
-A number of electives may also be taken for those interested students: Journalism 1, Journalism 2, Journalism 3, and Creative Writing.
+Students may choose from the following array at each of the four high school grade levels: College Prep English (B), College Prep English (A), Honors English, AP English 11, and AP English 12.
+A number of electives may also be taken for those interested students: Journalism 1, Journalism 2, Journalism 3, Journalism 4, and Creative Writing.